 - Get written estimates from several contractors.
 Don’t allow a sales person to rush you into a deal.
 Get all terms of the contract in writing, and get a copy of the signed contract.
 Under state law, for home repairs over $500, a contractor cannot collect a down payment more than $1,000 or 10% of the contract price, whichever is less.
 Also, be aware that you have the right to cancel within three business days after signing the agreement.

 There are many worthy disaster relief organizations providing food, shelter, clothing and other assistance to victims.
-But con artists will prey upon the generosity of others to collect money – supposedly in the name of fire victims, but in reality benefiting no one but the fraudulent solicitor.
+Con artists will prey upon the generosity of others to collect money – supposedly in the name of fire victims, but in reality benefiting no one but the fraudulent solicitor.

 - Verify the identity of a solicitor.
 Don’t assume that a solicitor who claims to represent a well-known charity actually works for that organization.
 Ask for identification and call the charity to verify